matthew-pool/matthew-pool.github.io/inventory-buddy/README.md

 #### To Run:
-1. Download APK
+1. Download APK on Android device
-2. Transfer to Android device (usb debugging mode active)
-3. Install
+2. Install
-4. Run
+3. Run